bcgov/bcgov-rstats-public-presentations/2018-11-07_EARL_Seattle/Overcoming_gravity.md

 </blockquote>

 These corporate policies--while originally well-intentioned--can inhibit innovations.
-Gordon Macdonald has dubbed these policies, procedures, and cultures The Giant Hairball[^2].
+Gordon Macdonald has dubbed these policies, procedures, and cultures The Giant Hairball [^3].

 ![Orbiting the Giant Hairball](images/Orbiting_cover.jpg "Orbiting the Giant Hairball")